loopstudio/loop-studio-guides/javascript/README.md

     const baz = Array.from(foo, bar);
     ```

   * Use return statements in array method callbacks.
-It’s ok to omit the return if the function body consists of a single statement returning an expression without side effects.
+It’s ok to omit the return if the function body consists of a single statement returning an expression without side effects. eslint: [`array-callback-return`](http://eslint.org/docs/rules/array-callback-return)

     ```javascript
     // bad - no returned value means `acc` becomes undefined after the first iteration